JakubStompor/ai-description-pro-be/README.md

 # Project Title

-A brief description of what this project does and who it's for

-## Description

-This is the API which is connecting to Shopify API and OpenAI API.
-And it's exposing endpoints to generate auto descriptions for Your products in shop.
+This is the API which connects to Shopify API and OpenAI API.
+It's exposing endpoints to generate auto descriptions for Your products in Shopify shop.

 ## Installation